Isolation and Observation Periods:

 Humans that are exposed to a wild animal should seek medical attention immediately and the incident must be reported to Animal Control and/or the Florida Department of Health - Charlotte County for information on possibly receiving post-exposure treatment, containment of the animal and to determine if rabies testing is needed.

 All quarantines are strictly enforced.
-Animal Control will periodically perform home quarantine checks to ensure the animal is properly confined and appears to still be in good health.
+Animal Control may perform periodically home quarantine checks to ensure the animal is properly confined and appears to still be in good health.
 Home quarantines are not an owner's right, but are evaluated based on the circumstances, vaccination status, or prior incidents involving the bite animal.
 If a quarantine is needed at an alternate location other than the owner's home, the owner is responsible for any and all associated costs.

 Important Information Regarding Rabies & Animal Bites

 - The Rabies Virus - Centers for Disease Control and Prevention

 - Rabies Prevention - Centers for Diseas Control and Prevention

 - Rabies Prevention Program - Florida Department of Health

 - Rabies Surveillance Data - Florida Department of Health

 To report a bite or exposure by fax, fill out the Animal Bite Report form and fax 941.833.5691